Loading...

 • Yes – if you are a carer who regularly supports a resident within the zone, you may be eligible for an exemption.
 Please visit our resident and carer permit page here, which includes details on how to apply.

 • Any deliveries will need to adhere to the School Street times of operation.
 Deliveries should be scheduled outside of closure times, where possible.
-During the times of operation, delivery drivers can park on surrounding streets and still make deliveries on foot.
-On occasions where this is not possible, for example if you’re moving home or need a large and heavy item to be delivered, you will be able to use the Bristol School Streets phone line to request access.
+During the times of operation, delivery drivers can park on surrounding streets and still make deliveries by foot.
+On occasions where this is not possible, for example if you’re moving home or having a large and heavy item delivered, you will be able to use the Bristol School Streets phone line to request access.

-• Bristol School Streets aims to encourage and prioritise a safe environment around schools.
+• Bristol School Streets encourages and prioritises a safe environment around schools.
 We hope that parents and carers will support the trial by walking, cycling and scooting to school with their children.

 We are aware that some will still need to drive.
 Where possible, please ‘Park and Stride’ or ‘Scoot from the Boot’, which means driving some of the way and walking/scooting the final 5 to10 minutes to school.
 It is important to be mindful of local residents and other road users by not obstructing driveways, pavements and public transport routes.

 Evidence suggests that where School Streets have been implemented, the result is a reduction in car use rather than displacement to surrounding streets.
-We continue to monitor the impact of the scheme now it has been implemented.
+We are continuing to monitor the impact of the scheme now it has been implemented.

 For other queries